alterm4nn/ChronoZoom/Doc/ChronoZoom_Operations_Guide.md

 ![Scale](images/ops_guide-5.png)

 Click **LINKED RESOURCES** to see all of the resources that your Web site is dependent upon.
 At the start, you should see only your SQL database.
-Note that you can scale the capacity of your SQL database on the **SCALE** page for your Web site.
+Note that you can scale the capacity of your SQL database on the **SCALE** tab for your Web site.

 ![Linked Resources](images/ops_guide-6.png)